joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 **Findings**:
+* 76.5% of respondents found the card game harder to complete in the second round, in the presence of distractions, than in the first round.

 **Impact**:

-**Research Question**: Test our hypothesis that DistractAbility does effectively highlight the serious problem.
+**Research Question**: Test our hypothesis that *DistractAbility* does effectively highlight the serious problem.

 **Findings**:
+* 100% of respondents agreed that *DistractAbility* "does a good job of demonstrating the problem of heightened distractibility in the context of COVID-19".

 **Impact**: